Daesh determined to free its members detained in a Kurdish prison

 → READ: In Syria, the last Christians of Khabour celebrate Christmas

-Kurdish forces regularly complain about the lack of Western financial aid to run these prisons.
+Kurdish forces regularly complain regarding the lack of Western financial aid to run these prisons.
 In this vein, Abdelkarim Omar, a senior foreign policy official in the semi-autonomous Kurdish administration, believed that the IS attack was due to “the inability of the international community to assume its responsibilities”.

 A struggle far from over